Fujifilm X-T20 versus Fujifilm X70

 - More flexible: Accepts interchangeable lenses, so that lens characteristics can be altered.

 - More modern: Is somewhat more recent (announced 1 year after the X70).

 - Ready to shoot: Has an integrated lens, whereas the X-T20 necessitates an extra lens.

 - More compact: Is smaller (113x64mm vs 118x83mm) and will fit more readily into a bag.

 - Less heavy: Has a lower weight even though it has a lens build in (unlike the X-T20).

 - More affordable: Was introduced at a lower price, despite coming with a build-in lens.

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the X-T20 or the X70.
-User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the X-T20 and the X70 in practical situations.
+At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
 This is why expert reviews are important.
 The table below summarizes the assessments of some of the best known camera review sites.
 The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.